 Start the Excel program.
-The most common way to start in Windows 7 is to click on the Windows button and type Excel into the search bar.
+The most common way to start Excel is to use the >START> button on the Windows taskbar.
+Type Excel and a list of programs and files with the name Excel appear.

 Overview of Microsoft Excel Menus and Toolbars